Six Great Ways to Give Your Skin a Spring Clean

 5. Put a Spotlight on Exfoliation

-Exfoliation is a great way to remove dead skin cells and encourage cell renewal.
+Exfoliation is a great way to remove dead skin cells and encourage new cell renewal.
 Amperna® founder Kiri recommends adjusting your level of exfoliation according to the needs of your skin.

 "In winter I exfoliate around twice a week depending on what my skin wants, but in spring I sometimes up that to four times a week and then in summer I drop it back down," says Kiri.
-"Last year I was in Japan all of August during their summer and I actually stopped exfoliating because they had a heatwave and I wanted to protect my skin.
-I believe it’s important to listen to what your skin needs and play it safe."
+"I believe it’s important to listen to what your skin needs and play it safe."

 We recommend a gentle exfoliation regime using a non-abrasive product like our Amperna® 10% Pro+ Resurfacing Lotion.